Welcome to the Private memorabilia collection of 'theyflysohigh'

 Legend has it that King Henry VIII and his mistress Anne Boleyn, later to become his Queen met at the original Green Street House (situated at the site of the Telephone Exchange and the former St. Edwards Junior School) both of which fronted onto Green Street.

-Green Street House is understood to have been built by Giles Breame in the early 16th Century, around 1544.
+Green Street House is understood to have been built by Richard Breame in the early 16th Century, around 1544.
 On the edge of the grounds to Green Street House was an impressive boundary wall which contained a parapet and turret tower.

 The story of the lovers' meeting here is an erroneous one, there is no evidence that Anne Boleyn the second of Henry VIII’s six wives ever stayed at, or even near, what became known as the ‘Boleyn Castle Tower’